-The student will begin to learn about work with the laboratory task routinely performed in the medical facility.
+The student will learn the principles and administration of medication.
+The student will learn how to perform a 12-lead electrocardiograph.
+The student will begin to learn about work with the laboratory tasks routinely performed in the medical facility.
 An introduction into the collecting and handling of specimens for testing, both at a facility and at an outside laboratory, are covered.
 Microbiological principles will be discussed as well as hematology, including venipuncture.
-Assisting with the life specialties, physical therapy, and patient education are also covered in this module.
+The student will prepare for credentialing options and employment opportunities in the medical assistant field.